growupanand/ConvoForm/README.md

-# ConvoForm
+# About ConvoForm

-Imagine Google Forms, but supercharged with AI for an improved user experience, Build engaging and interactive forms that are easy to fill and fun to answer.
-You can see live demo here - [ConvoForm.com](https://www.convoform.com/?utm_source=genai_works&utm_medium=social&utm_campaign=github_launch).

-## Features

-- **User-Friendly Interface:** The interface is designed to be user-friendly, ensuring a seamless and efficient form-building experience.

-- **Intelligent Field Input:** Creating form fields is made easy; users can provide the necessary information without worrying about specifying exact field names.

-- **Dynamic Form Rendering:** The form view page dynamically displays questions based on the provided form summary, eliminating the need for users to predefine every field.
-- **Customizable Welcome Screen:** Users have the flexibility to personalize the welcome screen that greets users before they start filling out the form, enhancing the user experience.
+[ConvoForm.com](https://www.convoform.com/?utm_source=genai_works&utm_medium=social&utm_campaign=github_launch) transforms traditional forms into interactive conversational experiences, powered by AI for an enhanced user journey.
+Think Google Forms, but more engaging and intuitive.

+#### Features:

+- **AI-Powered Form Generation:** Automatically generate comprehensive forms by describing your needs, streamlining the creation process.
+- **Real-time Form Editing and Preview:** Edit forms with live changes previewed on the same page, providing immediate feedback.
+- **Customizable Submission Pages:** Tailor the submission page with your organization's branding and personalized messages.

-## Learnings
+#### Learnings
-In the course of working on ConvoForm.com, I penned down two insightful pieces on Medium reflecting on my journey and learning:
+In the course of building it from scratch, I penned down some insightful pieces on Medium reflecting on my journey and learning, I hope these articles provide value to your coding journey.

 - [A Comprehensive Guide to Easily Switch from Prisma to Drizzle ORM](https://medium.com/@growupanand/a-comprehensive-guide-to-easily-switch-from-prisma-to-drizzle-orm-c290f8ed8ef3)
 - [Transitioning from Monorepo to Turborepo: My Development Journey with ConvoForm.com](https://medium.com/@growupanand/transitioning-from-monorepo-to-turborepo-my-development-journey-with-convoform-com-691b9d19f397)

-Feel free to delve in, and I hope these articles provide value to your coding journey.
+## Tech Stack

+- **Frontend**: [Next.js](https://nextjs.org) for optimized server and client rendering.
+- **Backend**: [tRPC](https://trpc.io) for type-safe API development.
+- **AI Integration**: [GPT-3.5-Turbo](https://platform.openai.com/docs/models/gpt-3-5-turbo) for dynamic form generation and response analysis.
+- **Real-time updates**: [Socket.io](https://socket.io/) for live form progress tracking.

 ## Local Setup